 What motivated you to create a wildscape garden?

 I created this garden for several reasons.
-The space started out as about 300 square feet of Kentucky Blue Grass that was difficult to keep looking nice and wasn’t very functional because it was in the front of the house.
-I wanted to reduce my water use and create a garden that was unique and would attract wildlife.
+The space started out as about 300 square feet of Kentucky Blue Grass that was difficult to keep looking nice, and wasn’t very functional because it was in the front of the house.
+I wanted to reduce my water use and create a garden that was unique and would attract pollinators and wildlife.

 Our home’s builder provided the original landscaping.
 Even though the original landscape included the bluegrass that I eventually replaced, the plants in the border between the house and the grass were a great start to my habitat garden and included snowberry bushes, a hawthorn tree, several ornamental grasses, junipers, and spirea.
 I wanted to create a cohesive space that blended the original plants with the new.

 I selected plants that were xeric (drought resistant), that primarily have white or pink/red flowers or have silver foliage.
-In addition to having similar color scheme with the original plants, I wanted to use white flowers, grasses, and silvery foliage so the garden would also look good at night and attract night time pollinators.
+In addition to having a similar color scheme with the home's original plants, I wanted to use white flowers, grasses, and silvery foliage so the garden would also look good at night and attract nighttime pollinators.

 What steps did you take to replace your lawn?

-What pollinators and wildlife does your garden attract?
+What pollinators and wildlife do you find in your garden?